laravel/vapor-docs/1.0/projects/deployments.md

           VAPOR_API_TOKEN: ${{ secrets.VAPOR_API_TOKEN }}
 ```

-3. Finally, commit & push the `deploy.yml` file.

-Feel free to tweak the `deploy.yml` file to fit your own needs.
-As an example, your deployment depends on `npm`, you will need an extra step to install `npm`.
+3. Finally, edit the `deploy.yml` file to fit your deployment needs, as it may require `npm`, etc. Once you are done, commit and push the `deploy.yml` file to `master` so GitHub actions can run the first deployment job.